-Several studies back this up, including one published last month in the Journal of the American Academy of Dermatology.
+Several studies back this up, including one published in 2017 in the Journal of the American Academy of Dermatology.
 In that study, people wore SPF 100+ sunscreen on one side of their face and SPF 50+ on the other, and the researchers found that SPF 100+ was significantly more effective in preventing sunburn.

 “There is no sunscreen that is truly waterproof,” says dermatologist Mark Lupin, director and founder of Cosmedica Laser Centre in Victoria.
 The best you can get is water-resistant for up to two hours, after which it needs to be reapplied.
 Health Canada prohibits companies from labelling their products as “waterproof” or “sweat-proof,” and suggesting that sunscreen can be reapplied to wet skin, but bottles emblazoned with these misleading claims are still on store shelves.
 Make sure you check how long your sunscreen holds up in the water and towel off before thoroughly reapplying it.
 It’s also important to let it set for 15 minutes so it doesn’t wash off when you jump in the water.